moocow-the-bovine/dta-tokwrap/README.txt

     dtatw-t-check.perl
         Simple script to check consistency of tokenizer output (*.t) offset
         + length fields with input (*.txt) file.

+    dtatw-add-c.perl
+        Script to add "<c>" elements to an XML document which does not already contain them.
+Not really useful as of dta-tokwrap v0.38.

     dtatw-rm-c.perl
         Script to remove "<c>" elements from an XML document.
 Regex hack,